E-commerce is fun… if you’re making sales.

 - If you want to double your email list, then try this new WordPress plugin

-Moz doesn’t really specify what their products are (maybe because they have so many tools), but they do summarize what all of the products combined can do to help online marketers – achieve visibility.
+Moz doesn’t really specify what their products are (maybe because they have so many tools), but they do summarize what all of the products combined can do to help online marketers: increase traffic, rankings, and visibility.

 After you’ve specified who your target audience is and described your product clearly, it’s time to build some trust.